DAG Scheduling in the BSP Model: Models and definitions

 In contrast to classical models where nodes are assigned to concrete points in time, the BSP model instead divides the execution of nodes into larger batches, so-called \emph{supersteps}.
-Each superstep consists of two phases, in the following order: \begin{enumerate}[label=\arabic*., leftmargin=12pt, itemsep=4pt] \item \emph{Computation phase}: each processor may execute an arbitrary number of computation steps, but no communication between the processors is allowed. \item \emph{Communication phase}: processors can communicate an arbitrary number of values to each other, but no computation is executed. \end{enumerate} The main motivation behind these supersteps is to encourage executing the necessary communications in large blocks, because in practice, inter-processor communication often comes with a large fixed cost (e.g.\ synchronization or network initialization) that is independent from the data volume, and hence it is desired to have as few communication phases as possible.
+Each superstep consists of two phases, in the following order: \begin{enumerate}[label=\arabic*., leftmargin=12pt, itemsep=3pt, topsep=3pt] \item \emph{Computation phase}: each processor may execute an arbitrary number of computation steps, but no communication between the processors is allowed. \item \emph{Communication phase}: processors can communicate an arbitrary number of values to each other, but no computation is executed. \end{enumerate} The main motivation behind supersteps is to encourage executing the necessary communications in large batches, since in practice, inter-processor communication often has a large fixed cost (e.g.\ synchronization, network initialization) that is independent of the data volume.

-\subsubsection{Formal definition}
+\subparagraph{Formal definition.}

-Formally, this means that a \emph{BSP schedule} with a given number of supersteps $S$ consists of: \begin{itemize}[leftmargin=15pt, itemsep=4pt] \item An assignment of nodes to processors $\pi: V \rightarrow [P]$ and to supersteps $\tau: V \rightarrow [S]$.
-For simplicity, we introduce the notation $H^{(s,p)}$ for the set of nodes assigned to processor $p$ and superstep $s$, i.e.\ all $v \in V$ with $\pi(v)=p$, $\tau(v)=s$.
-We can imagine the nodes of $H^{(s,p)}$ to be executed in an arbitrary (but topologically correct) order on $p$ in superstep $s$. \item A set $\Gamma$ of 4-tuples $ (v, p_1, p_2, s) \in V \times [P] \times [P] \times [S]$, indicating that the output of node $v$ is sent from processor $p_1$ to processor $p_2$ in the communication phase of superstep $s$.
-In this base variant of the BSP model, we only include $p_1$ in these 4-tuples for clarity, but we always assume $p_1=\pi(v)$, i.e.\ the value is sent from the processor where it was computed. \end{itemize}
+We denote the number of supersteps in our schedule by $S$.
+While $S$ is not a parameter of the problem and can be freely chosen in a schedule, we provide our definitions for a fixed $S$ for simplicity.
+A \emph{BSP schedule} with $S$ supersteps consists of: \begin{itemize}[leftmargin=15pt, itemsep=4pt, topsep=2pt] \item An assignment of nodes to processors $\pi: V \rightarrow [P]$ and to supersteps $\tau: V \rightarrow [S]$.
+For simplicity, we introduce the notation $H^{(s,p)}=\{v \in V \, | \, \pi(v)=p$, $\tau(v)=s \}$ for the set of nodes assigned to processor $p$ and superstep $s$.
+We can imagine the nodes of $H^{(s,p)}$ to be executed in an arbitrary (but topologically correct) order on $p$ in superstep $s$. \item A set $\Gamma$ of 4-tuples $ (v, p_1, p_2, s) \in V _{\!} \times _{\!} [P] _{\!} \times _{\!} [P] _{\!} \times _{\!} [S]$, indicating that the output of node $v$ is sent from processor $p_1$ to processor $p_2$ in the communication phase of superstep $s$.
+In this base variant of BSP, we only include $p_1$ in these 4-tuples for clarity, but we always assume $p_1=\pi(v)$, i.e.\ the value is sent from the processor where it was computed. \end{itemize}